Skip to main content

 SELF-START

-The dishwasher starts a cycle without being intentionally activated - caused by Delay Start timer expiring, a stuck relay on the control board, or a malfunctioning touchpad
+The dishwasher starts a cycle without being intentionally activated, caused by either a Delay Start timer counting down, a relay on the control board that's fused in the closed position, or a touchpad registering phantom button presses from moisture or wear.

 low